 - Left/right sock design for a better fit

 - May not fit runners with wide feet

 3. Injinji Run Lightweight Crew

-If you find the shorter socks uncomfortable, crew-length may be more your style.
-They sit mid-calf or perhaps higher, if you’ve got shorter lower legs.
+If you find the shorter, no-show socks uncomfortable, crew-length may be more your style.
+They sit mid-calf or perhaps higher, if you’ve got shorter legs.

 One of the greatest benefits of crew-length socks is that they keep dirt, gravel, and other debris from landing in your socks or simply irritating your shins as you run.
-They’d be great for trail runs or areas where you may receive a nasty whack on the legs by a plant or heavy grass.
+They’d be great for trail runs or areas where you might want a layer of protection from underbrush encroaching on the path.

 These would also be great for winter running, for a bit more coverage than the tiny socks.
 You can find them in both lightweight and medium, so whichever works for you.